brekkanegg/openroleplay.ai/README.md

 We use convex for backend as a service and vercel for frontend cloud to ship features faster.

-Check out ['Using Convex with Vercel'](https://docs.convex.dev/production/hosting/vercel) for detailed guide.
+Check out [Using Convex with Vercel](https://docs.convex.dev/production/hosting/vercel) for detailed guide.

+### Clerk

+Clerk is an authentication platform providing login via passwords, social identity providers, one-time email or SMS access codes, and multi-factor authentication and basic user management.

+We use Clerk for simplified and secure user authentication.

+Check out [Convex Clerk](https://docs.convex.dev/auth/clerk) for detailed guide.

 ## Roadmap and Feedback